Cargo Insurance: The Shocking Truth for Importers & Exporters

 Your cargo insurance price will be based on a combination of the commercial value of the goods, commodity name, method of transport, origin and destination.
 Cargo insurance premium starts from as little as 0.25% of the insured value.

 Of course the more shipments you import or export, the higher your chances of suffering loss or damage to your goods at some stage.
 Therefore any importer or exporter who wants to avoid losing a lot of money should invest in cargo insurance.

 If you want to be sure you’re adequately covered, at a fair price, Easy Freight can help.
-Just call us on 0800 800 227 or use our online enquiry form.
+Just use our online enquiry form.

 Have you ever had to make a claim on your cargo insurance?
 What was the outcome?
 Please share your experience in the comments box below.